-I am a new Master's student in the URSA lab as of Fall 2015.
 I received a BA in Geography from the University of Utah in 2014 where I focused on GIS and Remote Sensing techniques.
-I currently work with the Forest Service at the Remote Sensing Applications Center.
+I currently work with the Forest Service at the Geospatial Technology and Applications Center.
 My Master's research will focus on vegetation mapping using Remote Sensing and GIS.
 When not in school or work I am with my wife climbing, hiking, and camping in the Rocky Mountains or sailing the Great Salt Lake.

 I am a PhD student.
 I have worked at White Sands Missile Range in New Mexico testing equipment for the Army and Air Force.
 I received my M.S. in Applied Geography from New Mexico State University.
-My research interests focus on using remote sensing techniques to identify land-cover changes due to immigration along the U.S.-Mexico border region.
+My research interests focus on using remote sensing techniques to analyze agricultural practices in Burkina Faso.
 I enjoy rock hounding, hiking, and traveling.
 I am married with four kids.

-As of Fall 2016, I am a new graduate student in the URSA lab.
 I completed my undergraduate degree in Environmental Science in 2014 at the University of Massachusetts.
 My interests lie in GIS, remote sensing, and spatial analysis.
 My experience includes work for the US Forest Service and military service.
-I have found GIS to be a great way to plan and analyze.
-Geographic tools are great for the curious and I seek to build competency and confidence, for both professional and personal pursuits.
+My Master's research focuses on modeling wildfire ignition probability in Utah.

 I am a PhD student using remote sensing to study methane emissions from oil and gas facilities.
 I received a BS in geoscience, an MS in geology and an MBA, all from the University of Utah.
 Currently, I am the manager of geoscience and engineering at Dominion Energy.
 My hobbies include trail running, golfing, and spending time with my wife and kids.